 Figure 6-3.
-Electricity Flows Between the United States and Mexico
+Electricity Flows Between the United States and Mexico46

-Monthly cross-border electricity trade between the United States and Mexico shows a number of differences with U.S.-Canada trade; it occurs at lower volumes and is more sporadic/seasonal and bidirectional.
-Like U.S.-Canadian trade, however, it has been increasing overall since 2011.
+Monthly cross-border electricity trade between the United States and Mexico shows a number of differences with U.S.-Canada trade.
+For example, U.S.-Mexico trade occurs at lower volumes and is more sporadic and bidirectional.
+These are common features of trade flows that result when cross-border transmission is primarily used for emergency backup power.
+One important commonality, however, is that both U.S.-Mexican trade and U.S.-Canadian trade have been increasing since 2011.